The 8-Minute Rule Explained: How a Single Mistake Can Cost PT Clinics Over $10K Monthly

 So, ask yourself:

-Because if you don’t document the right way, you won’t get paid for the hard work that you put in caring for your patients.
+Because if you don’t document the right way, you won’t get paid for the hard work that you put into caring for your patients.
 And that’s a loss no clinic should accept.

 Ready to stop wondering where the revenue went?
 Book a R.O.O.T.
 Method™ Diagnostic Session with RevQuest LLC, and get the clarity your clinic deserves.